 FAQs

-What size dehumidifier do I need for a closet?
+What size dehumidifier do I need for my closet?

 How often will I need to empty the water tank?